khalid-hussain/shaheen/chap5.md

 had thought was indeed correct.
 The rider was none other than Badr bin Mughira.
 He wore a white turban on his head instead of a helmet.

-Despite the fact that the Frontier Falcon was heedless of her presence, Rabia could not take more than a look at him.
-For a moment, mixed feelings of modesty, anxiety and veneration prevented her in coming to any decision.
+Despite the fact that The Frontier Falcon was heedless of her presence, Rabia could not take more than a look at him.
+For a moment, mixed feelings of modesty, anxiety, and veneration prevented her in coming to any decision.
 However, after he passed by, she was stunned by the guilt of being negligent towards her duty.
 She said to herself, "Maybe I will never get another chance.
 Friday is only two days away."